xolvio/pojo-observer/README.md

 // Note it's up to you to inject the POJO here export default function GalleryUI({gallery}) {

-  // use the observe hook at the top of your component just like you use any other React hook observe(gallery)
+  // use the observer hook at the top of your component just like any other React hook useObserver(gallery)

   return (
     <>
       <h5>Component</h5>
+      // Changes in the gallery object will be updated here
       <p>Image = [{gallery.currentImage()}]</p>
+      // act directly on the injected object
       <button onClick={gallery.previousImage}>Previous Image</button>
       <button onClick={gallery.nextImage}>Next Image</button>
     </>